 - The pulse pressure, calculated as systolic minus diastolic, is low.

 - The doctor or nurse might perform a test, called as the tourniquet test.
 This is done by elevating the blood pressure cuff midway between the systolic and diastolic for 3-5 minutes.
-Appearance of 20 or more petechiae or small red spots per square inch area of the arm is labelled as positive.
+The Appearance of 20 or more petechiae or small red spots per square inch area of the arm is labeled as positive.
 This is a non-specific test and may be positive in other conditions where platelets are low or dysfunctional.

-Dengue shock syndrome:
+What is Dengue shock syndrome:

 Dengue shock syndrome is a medical emergency.
 It usually follows patients with dengue hemorrhagic fever.
 All patients need hospitalization and aggressive fluid resuscitation.